Integrating SwiftUI

 Integrating with the data model

-(*) protocol, which includes an objectWillChange
+(*) protocol, which requires one property – an objectWillChange

-(*) publisher
+(*)

 Your data model + state should be the only source of truth in your app